F.A.Q.

 Q; Who runs the NSFA?

-A: The NSFA is run by a volunteer board of directors, several volunteer staff and a part-time, paid Executive Director.
-Please see our Staff & Board page for details.
+A: The NSFA is run by a volunteer Board of Directors, several volunteer staff and a part-time, paid Executive Director.

 Q: How is the NSFA funded?